 where B_1comp.xml.gz contains the (atmospheric) profile or field for one components of the magnetic field.
+Since the magnetic field is usually not dependent on the pressure, it is also possible to use the functionality to input altitude-gridded magnetism.
 Input needs to be provided for each non-zero magnetic field component separately into the respective WSVs mag_w_field, mag_v_field, and mag_u_field.
-For more information on magnetic field format in ARTS see Section 3.8.
+For more information on magnetic field format in ARTS see Section ??.